 Come and explore the 900-year history of this beautiful building – which may have once been the site of a Saxon chapel.

 When first constructed from 1120 onwards, the church wasn’t this big: the tower was shorter, the building narrower without the side extensions, and the East end did not have a chancel.
 The main Nave did not have the “double decker” row of upper windows forming the clerestory.

 The first major remodelling involved replacing the side walls with rows of arches, known as arcades, as early as the 13th century.
-100 years later the East end was extended to form a longer chancel, and the building beside it known as the sacristy were completed in the 14th century, giving us the quaint and appealing eastern view which is still preserved today.
-The narrow vertical windows in the sacristy look like arrow-slits.
-Its loft contained the clutter of centuries, including many old photos which are being digitised.
+100 years later the East end was extended to form a longer chancel, and the building beside it known as the sacristy was constructed – looking a like a rather quaint priest’s house.
+Yet its narrow vertical windows resemble arrow-slits.

 Later builders extended upwards.
-In the 15th century the upper clerestory windows were added, and the tower raised to accommodate bells.
-Massive angled buttresses were constructed to support the extra weight, massive angled buttresses were planted firmly beside it for added support.
-In 1664 five of the six bells were made by Anthony Chandler, from a well-known family of bell-founders, and may have been cast on site.
-The sixth bell was added in 1729, and all are hung in the tower from where they still ring out today.
-They have been described as “the sweetest peal in Hertfordshire”.
+In the 15th century the upper clerestory was added, and the tower raised to accommodate bells.
+Massive angled buttresses were constructed to support the extra weight.
+In 1664 five of the six bells were made by Anthony Chandler, from a well-known family of bell-founders, possibly being cast on site.
+The sixth, added in 1729, completed “the sweetest peal in Hertfordshire”.